As an Amazon Associate, SelectSafety earns commissions from qualifying purchases made through links in this post.

 What Size Wire Is Needed for a Standby Generator?

-The short answer is wire sizes from 18 AWG to 1 AWG are appropriate for household standby generator installations ranging from 1 kW to 24 kW.
-The smaller the gauge is, the smaller the diameter of the wire.
-So, an 8-gauge wire is the thickest of the three types.
+Wire sizes from 18 AWG to 1 AWG are appropriate for safe household standby generator installations ranging from 1 kW to 24 kW.

-However, when considering generator wire sizing, we also need to size the breaker and transfer switch.
-They all must work together and cannot be chosen in isolation from each other.
+In addition, when considering generator wire sizing, we also need to size the breaker and transfer switch correctly.
+They all work together and cannot be sized in isolation from each other.
 Sizing the wire properly for a generator installation takes these parameters into consideration.

 Wire Sizes for Different Standby Generator Outputs

-There are two approaches to estimating the copper wire size required for a standby generator: the wattage approach, and the amperage approach.
+There are two approaches to estimating the copper wire size required for a particular size of standby generator: the wattage approach, and the amperage approach.

 These figures are for a typical home in the United States that runs on 120/240 Volt, 60 Hz, single-phase electricity.
 Most standby generators are connected with a 240 Volt cable to the house.

 Copper Wire Sizes by Generator Watts

 |Wattage||/ Voltage||= Amperage||/ 80% NEC||= Adjusted Amps||Wire Gauge AWG|